 Create a shared album

-You can share an album of photos with groups of people, who can also add to a common photo collection for ongoing updates of events and memories.
+Google Photos lets you share albums with groups of people, who can also add to a common photo collection for ongoing updates of events and memories.
 You can share directly to anyone with a Google account.
 For everyone else, you can create a sharable link.

 When you share photos or albums, a link will be sent to the people you share with, but anyone who has the shared link can view the shared album or photos.
 If you share an album that automatically adds photos, anyone with the album link can view added photos in real time.